alijahnas/CKA-practice-exercises/logging-monitoring.md

 ## Manage cluster component logs

+Questions:
+- Get cluster components logs.

+<details><summary>Solution</summary>
+<p>

 Logs depend on how your cluster was deployed.

 For our deployment done in [Installation, Configuration & Validation 12%](https://github.com/alijahnas/CKA-practice-exercises/blob/master/installation-configuration-validation.md) here is how to get logs.

-<details><summary>Solution</summary>
-<p>

 ```bash
 # Kubelet